dmgeurts/couchdb-dump-all/README.md

 # couchdb-dump-all

-Wrapper for couch-dump to dump all databases
+Just a simple wrapper for [couchdb-dump](https://github.com/danielebailo/couchdb-dump) to dump all databases.